YogliB/svelte-component-template/README.md

 For everyone else, `npm run build` will bundle your component's source code into a plain JavaScript module (`index.mjs`) and a UMD script (`index.js`), in the `dist` folder.<br>
 This will happen automatically when you publish your component to npm, courtesy of the `prepublishOnly` hook in package.json.

+## Backward Compatibility

+This template uses [svelte-preprocess](https://github.com/kaisermann/svelte-preprocess) in order to integrate [PostCSS](https://postcss.org) auto-prefixing capabilities into the build process.

+### Browserlist

+`PostCSS` uses [browserlist](https://github.com/browserslist/browserslist) under the hood, in order to "know" what css to prefix.

+The `browserlist` configuration is located inside the `package.json`.

 ## Publishing to [npm](https://www.npmjs.com)